cameronhimself/nonsteam/README.md

 ### Basic usage

+⚠️ **IMPORTANT**: Steam will not pickup changes to its non-Steam games database while it's running.
+You're advised to close Steam before making changes, or restart Steam immediately after.

 You can run `nonsteam help` to see a list of available commands, and `nonsteam help <command>` to get more details.

 ```sh